Niravpatel129/comics-app/README.md

 ## Todo

->● Has to be hosted on Heroku ✔️
+> Has to be hosted on Heroku ✔️

->● Has to be done in Javascript without Jquery ✔️
+> Has to be done in Javascript without Jquery ✔️

->● Homepage displays the latest comic ✔️
+> Homepage displays the latest comic ✔️

->● Display 1 comic strip per page ✔️
+> Display 1 comic strip per page ✔️

->● Buttons to navigate to the previous and next comic strip ✔️
+> Buttons to navigate to the previous and next comic strip ✔️

->● Display the date of when the comic strip was created ✔️
+> Display the date of when the comic strip was created ✔️

->● Ability to navigate to a specific comic strip by including the >comic ># in the URL ✔️
+> Ability to navigate to a specific comic strip by including the comic # in the URL ✔️

->● Parse transcript from API into a more readable format & display on >the page ✔️
+> Parse transcript from API into a more readable format & display on the page ✔️

->● Make the page look nice using vanilla CSS (DO NOT use any CSS >frameworks) ✔️
+> Make the page look nice using vanilla CSS (DO NOT use any CSS frameworks) ✔️

->● A random button that goes to a random comic strip ✔️
+> A random button that goes to a random comic strip ✔️

->● Make the site responsive ✔️
+> Make the site responsive ✔️

 ## Author

 Nirav Patel